iamashish-1/streamclipper/Readme.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

 ---
+## 🛡️ License

+📄 This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

+🚫 **Commercial use is not allowed.**
+✅ You are free to share and adapt the material, as long as you:
+- Give appropriate credit,
+- Provide a link to the license, and
+- Indicate if changes were made.

+📁 See the [LICENSE](./LICENSE) file for the full legal text.

+---
 ## 📬 Contact

 Created with ❤️ by [**Ashish Jaiswal**](https://www.linkedin.com/in/ashishjaiswal2/)